KDE/digikam-doc/image_editor/enhancement_tools.rst

 Troubleshooting
 ~~~~~~~~~~~~~~~

-- **Subject not properly detected**: try increasing the Iterations value.
+- **Subject not properly detected**: try increasing the Subject Segmentation value.
 Make sure your selection includes all of the subject.
 For complex subjects, you may need to manually adjust the selection.

-- **Blur effect too strong/weak**: adjust the Radius parameter.
-For subtle effects, use lower Radius values (3-8).
+- **Blur effect too strong/weak**: adjust the Smoothness parameter.
+For subtle effects, use lower values (3-8).

-- **Unnatural transition**: increase the Transition value for smoother transitions.
+- **Unnatural transition**: increase the Progressive Transition value for smoother effect.
 Try adjusting your selection to better isolate the subject.

-- **Performance issues**: reduce the Iterations value for faster processing.
-Work on a copy of your image if processing is slow.
+- **Performance issues**: reduce the Subject Segmentation value for faster processing.
+This tool also consumes a lot of memory with large images.

 See Also
 ~~~~~~~~